-- The Evo E-1000 needs less maintenance than most cartridge-based whole home water filters.
+- The Kind E-1000 needs less maintenance than most cartridge-based whole home water filters.
 Replacement filters are few and far between thanks to the washable, reusable design of the sediment filter and the long 1-year lifespan of the carbon filter.

 - We appreciate that the carbon cartridge uses a solid carbon block filter, so it won’t leak any black carbon dust into your water.

 - It’s pretty easy to install this system thanks to its simple design – it has just two filters and two connections.

 - We’re missing an NSF certification for this system, which we’d love to see one day.

 - If DIY isn’t your strong point, you might find the installation process challenging.